Ibrahim-Kilicaslan/aks-08-new/DevOps/hands-on/Kubernetes/S3-kubernetes-03-networking-service-discovery/README.md

 >*Note: If you have problem with kubernetes cluster, you can use this link for lesson.*
 >https://killercoda.com/playgrounds

-- Check if Kubernetes is running and nodes are ready.
+- Check if Kubernetes is running and nodes are ready. # alias k=kubectl seklinde kisaltma yapabiliriz.

 ```bash
 kubectl cluster-info